chrisben/imgcache.js/README.md

 Description
 -----------
-The purpose of this JS library is to cache images using the new html5 File API : if the page is viewed offline and its images are cached through this mechanism, they will be shown instead of an empty image.
+The purpose of this JS library is to cache images using the new [html5 File API](https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications).
+If the page is viewed offline and its images are cached through this mechanism, they will be shown instead of an empty image.

-It is especially useful for mobile web applications using Phonegap/Cordova where normal browser cache cannot be relied upon and where offline navigation is quite common.
+This library is especially useful for mobile web applications using PhoneGap/Cordova where the normal browser cache cannot be relied upon and where offline navigation is quite common.

 Used with imagesloaded as shown in examples/example2.html, you can see that it can automatically:
 * store images in cache
 * replace images with cached version if they fail to load (offline / busy server..)
-This is the best solution I have found so far to provide easy caching of images within a phonegap web app.
+This is the best solution I have found so far to provide easy caching of images within a PhoneGap web app.

-This library works with Phonegap/Cordova 1.7 so the supported platforms should be:
+This library works with PhoneGap/Cordova 1.7 so the supported platforms should be:
 * Android [TESTED]
 * iOS [TESTED]
 * BlackBerry WebWorks (OS 5.0 and higher)